smokenetwork/webapp/README.md

 # Condenser

 Condenser is the react.js web interface to the world's first and best blockchain-based social media platform, smoke.io.
-It uses [STEEM](https://github.com/steemit/steem), a blockchain powered by Graphene 2.0 technology to store JSON-based content for a plethora of web applications.
+It uses [SMOKE](https://github.com/steemit/steem), a blockchain powered by Graphene 2.0 technology to store JSON-based content for a plethora of web applications.

 ## Why would I want to use Condenser (smoke.io front-end)?
-* Learning how to build blockchain-based web applications using STEEM as a content storage mechanism in react.js
+* Learning how to build blockchain-based web applications using SMOKE as a content storage mechanism in react.js
 * Reviewing the inner workings of the smoke.io social media platform
 * Assisting with software development for smoke.io